US appeals for calm as allies clash in Iraq

 The city has suffered a series of major attacks over the past decade from extremists, including al Qaeda in Iraq, targeting mostly security forces there.

-After the fall of Saddam, Kurds began returning to Kirkuk, repopulating the city and its surrounding areas in the event of an eventual referendum on whether the city should be part of a future Kurdistan or remain in Iraq.
+After the fall of Saddam, Kurds began returning to Kirkuk, repopulating the city and its surrounding areas.